BD2KGenomics/dcc-metadata-indexer/README.md

 First, there are JSON schema, see `analysis_flattened.json` and `biospecimen_flattened.json`.

+Second, this repo contains a `generate_metadata.py` script that takes a TSV format and converts it into metadata JSON documents (and also has an option for uploading, we use this for bulk uploads to our system).

-This repo also contains a merge tool.
-The idea is to:
+This repo also contains a merge tool, `merge.py`, responsible for creating Donor centric JSON documents suitable for loading in Elasticsearch.
+In the long run the idea is to use this tool to do the following:

 1. query the storage system for all metadata.json
 1. group the related metadata.json documents, all the docs for a given donor are grouped together
 1. use the parent information in each document to understand where in the donor document the sub-documents should be merged
-1. call the merge tool with sub-json documents, generate a per-donor document
+1. call the merge tool with sub-json documents, generate a per-donor JSON document that's suitable for loading in Elasticsearch (this includes adding various "flags" that make queries easier).
-1. load in Elasticsearch
+1. load in Elasticsearch, perform queries

 ## Install